Symplectic billiards for pairs of polygons: Criteria for periodicity

 Before stating the first theorem we recall the notation

 \begin{theorem} If the filled set of vertices $F$ is finite then every symplectic billiard orbit on the phase space $\P$ is periodic.
 All periods are bounded by $4|F_-||F_+|$. \end{theorem}

-\begin{remark} The theorem above is actually an immediate corollary of Theorem \ref{theorem:periodicity-criterion} because the set $C$ of critical points is contained in the filled set of vertices $F$.
-However the following proof is somewhat simpler but, in turn, gives a weaker period bound.
+\begin{remark} The theorem above is actually an immediate corollary of Theorem \ref{theorem:periodicity-criterion} below because the set $C$ of critical points is contained in the filled set of vertices $F$.
+However, Theorem \ref{theorem:F_finite} is somewhat simpler to prove but gives a weaker period bound.
 To briefly outline the idea of the proof, recall the sets $V_i^\pm$ from Definition \ref{def:filled_set_of_vertices}.
 The connecting lines from points in $V_i^\pm$ to the respective points in $V_{i+1}^\pm$ act as ``guide rails'' for the even and odd trajectory.
-If $F$ is finite this restricts a trajectory to only visit finitely many points, see Figure \ref{fig:f_trapez}. \end{remark}
+If $F$ is finite this restricts a trajectory to only visit finitely many points, see Figure \ref{fig:f_trapez}.
+In particular, every trajectory is periodic.
+A counting argument gives the upper bound.
+A full proof can be found in an earlier version \cite{albers2024symplecticbilliardspairspolygons} of this article.

-\begin{proof}[Proof of Theorem \ref{theorem:F_finite}] We provide here a proof first for the case where both tables are convex for the sake of the exposition.
-We explain at the end of this proof the modification of the argument for the non-convex case.